 Low priority: Ensure that the variable X is used after the ‘for’ loop in a mathematical division operation.
 Link to Wikipedia article on the formula for finding an average – unless they have already been given that hint, in which case explicitly suggest that they still need to divide.

-This API could incorporate Intelligent Tutor approaches by modelling the learners (e.g., prior mistakes, time on task, estimated motivation, etc.) to provide more contextualized assistance – if a student consistently iterated over an empty list across multiple different problems, for instance, this could be representative of a greater misunderstanding rather than a simple typo, and small hints would be less useful to their long-term learning than instructor intervention.
-To improve this API further, we intend to identify common misconceptions and negative patterns of student behavior, informed through data mining collections of student code.
+A critical asset for instructors is the use of data mining to identify common patterns of student errors.
 For the past year, we have been recording the entire history of students' programs and the interaction log with our systems.
-Our hope is that by investigating this repository of code, we can infer common patterns that suggest undesirable learner behavior and suggest interventions to guide the student to success.
+By investigating this repository of code, we can infer common patterns that suggest undesirable learner behavior and suggest interventions to guide the student to success.
 For example, users that frequently move the same blocks without progressing in the problem objectives (``churning'' the interface) might be indicative of taking longer on the problem than other users.
 Alternatively, students who pick a decision block to complete a problem about iteration might commonly fail to complete a problem.